antpearson/Mixd-CSS-Framework/README.md

 - **This is where you define appearance**
 - Theme rules define look and feel e.g. tyopgraphy, background, colour etc.
 - Always use explicit properties e.g. `border-color` **not** `border` to style elements specifically
-- Keeping *theme* separately allows for the extraction and re-use of *modules* between projects
+- Keeping *theme* separately allows for the extraction and reuse of *modules* between projects
 - **When using media queries** ensure `background-images` and `@font-face` are **only** referenced via `min-width` queries (to stop loading of unrequired assets)

 #### Read: